All Episodes

 I think that it's funny.

-Canada's GDP per capita has not grown in nine years.
+This government for the last nine years, Canada's GDP per capita has not grown in nine years.

 I think Canadians have had enough of it.

-But meanwhile, I can give you example after example of wealthy and politically connected individuals that need you know major health care services that end up spending their own money and crossing the border and coming to the U.S. and some of the finest hospitals in the U.S. to get their treatment.
+But meanwhile, I can give you example after example of wealthy and politically connected individuals that need major health care services that end up spending their own money and crossing the border and coming to the U.S. and some of the finest hospitals in the U.S. to get their treatment.

 What does that tell you?

-Yeah, it's a dirty little secret that we have a single pair system in Canada, uh a healthcare system in Canada that you know has its uh has its drawbacks, uh, has its successes as well.
+Yeah, it's a dirty little secret that we have a single-payer system in Canada, healthcare system in Canada that has its drawbacks.

 If you're really sick, you get the treatment you need.

-So your next Prime Minister, how confident are you that the government will move to the right and what will that mean practically for the people of Canada?
+So your next prime minister, how confident are you that the government will move to the right?

 I don't think it's a right or left continuum.

-I've known this guy for uh twenty-five years.
+I've known this guy for 25 years.

 He's smart as hell.

-Uh he's tough as nails, he's got experience in government, experience in parliament.
+He's got experience in government, experience in parliament.

 He had such a great partnership with President Reagan and President Bush.